Dunia Best Sinnreich, EA

 For many of us, we’re starting to make sure we have all our finances together for the end of the year.
 Third quarterly tax payments are due September 15th.
 Many of us are assessing our health plans and IRAs, to make sure we’re using our money wisely.
 The tax code is complex, time consuming to read and, frankly, made by lawmakers and lobbyists who have more of their own interests in mind.
 Continue reading

-Next week, Lauryn Hill will start serving a three month jail sentence for, of all things, tax evasion.
-I am shocked and dismayed by her case, mainly because I know where she comes from and she’s an intelligent, educated person.
-Someone has steered her wrong.
-I don’t know the other increasing number of hip hop tax evaders, but I know they must be misguided and misinformed.
+In 2013, Lauryn Hill served a three month jail sentence for, of all things, tax evasion.
+I was shocked and dismayed by her case, mainly because I know where she comes from and she’s an intelligent, educated person.
+Someone steered her wrong.
+I don’t personally know the other increasing number of hip hop tax evaders, but I know they must be misguided and misinformed.